dalenewman/Cfg-NET/README.md

 ###A Note about the Code:

-Cfg.Net is "over-engineered" in an attempt to keep it fast.
+Cfg.Net is "over-engineered" in an attempt to keep it fast and independent.
+It only references `System` and `System.Core`.
+It targets the .NET 4 Client Profile framework.

 #### Go Property-less?

-Cfg.Net may also used without properties to avoid the cost of reflection.
+Cfg.Net may also be used without properties to avoid the cost of reflection.
 Instead of defining your configuration with properties and attributes, you may use the `Property` and `Collection` methods like this: